abhinav7sinha/python-chessx/README.md

 # python-chess-xai
-Generate natural language commentary for moves/positions in a game of chess
+An explainable chess AI that generates natural language commentary for positions, moves in a game of chess